tefl/tesol certification guide (2026):

 But there are countries and online platforms that will hire teachers without a degree, especially for lower-barrier roles or freelance / private students.

-If you have a specific country in mind, it’s worth checking current visa rules and typical job ads, and you can also see the section “Do you actually need a TEFL/TESOL to teach?” above for more context.
+If you have a specific country in mind, it is worth checking current visa rules and typical job ads, and you can also see the section "Do you actually need a TEFL/TESOL to teach?" above for more context.

 Are cheap TEFL courses legit?